Raymond Washington: Early life

-Raymond Lee Washington was born in Los Angeles, California, on August 14, 1953, the youngest of four sons to Violet Samuel and Reginald Washington.
+Raymond Lee Washington was born in Los Angeles, California, on August 14, 1953, the youngest of four sons to Violet Samuel and Reginald Cecil Washington.
 His parents separated when he was two years old, and he was raised by his mother and stepfather.
 He grew up on East 76th Street, between Wadsworth Avenue and Central Avenues in Los Angeles' South Central.
 Washington had a half-brother, Derard S. Barton, from his mother's second marriage.
+Although Raymond Lee Washington was raised mostly by his mother and stepfather, he was still close to his father's brother, Willard D. Washington, who worked for the United States Department of Interior as an analytical chemist from 1959-1968 and as a forensic chemist for the ATF from 1968-1990.

 According to neighbors of Washington, he developed an affinity for fist-fighting as an adolescent, and was constantly in trouble with the Los Angeles Police Department for various offenses.
 Washington's mother is quoted as saying, "Raymond was a good kid when he was a boy.
 Raymond didn't go out of his way to fight or do anything bad, but if someone came to him, he would protect himself.
 And he was well built.
 He tried to protect the community and keep the bad guys out.
 But after a while, every time I looked up, the police were coming to the house looking for Raymond."
 Some neighbors remembered Washington differently: Lorrie Griffin Moss, who resided across the street from Washington on E 76th Street, said, "I don't have a whole lot of good to say about Raymond.
 Raymond was a bully.
 A muscular bully.
 He wouldn't let anybody from outside our neighborhood bother us.
 He would bother us.
 Raymond could be very mean."
 A friend stated that Washington was a good football player, but never participated as a member of school sports team due to his poor grades.
 Washington was repeatedly expelled from schools resulting in frequent transfers, attending Locke High School, John C. Fremont High School, an alternative school attached to Washington Preparatory High School, and Fairfax High School in the Fairfax District near West Hollywood.